kushalpagolu/hashnode/cknf6f0ju02v4xws1983oau19.md

 // The Swift compiler throws error -
 //"Multiple inheritance from classes 'Mutant' and 'Xmen'"
 ```
-5.The struct has a memberwise initializer that initializes all the stored properties in a struct.
+5.**Structures** have a memberwise initializer that initializes all the stored properties in a struct.

 6.A **structure instance **can only be mutated if it’s defined as a **variable** and it will only update the referencing instance.